jameshegarty/darkroom/README.md

     Lua array -> Darkroom array (table with dense integer keys) Non-array Lua Table -> error

+Darkroom values used in Lua are always Darkroom quotes.

 Boundary Conditions
 -------------------

+While all images in Darkroom are definited on an infinite domain, in practice we are only ever calculating images on a finite domain.
+It is common in image processing to define behaviour if you read outside the boundaries of the image you are calculating (boundary conditions) to maintain fidelity on the edges.

+In darkroom, you can define boundary conditions with the crop operator.
+Applying the crop operator to an image function keeps it the same within the region the user is calculating (x=0,W y=0,H), but yields zero outside of this region.

+   im cropped(x,y) darkroom.crop(input(x,y) end

+`cropped(-5,-5)` will be `0`, `cropped(5,5)` will be `input(5,5)`.

+Currently the only supported boundary condition is zero fill, but more will be supported in the future.
+While this boundary condition can be implemented inside darkroom, the crop operator is special-cased by the compiler and is much more efficient.
+It uses no extra compute or buffering except for within (typically small) boundary regions.

+All input images have a crop applied to them automatically.

 Standard Library
 ----------------